Taxable income of an individual includes the following items:

 - Discounts to employees for goods (works or services) produced.

 There are currently no special rules for the taxation of stock option plans.
 Tax treatment is based on the general provisions of the tax law, which do not prescribe taxation of the income unless an employee exercises one's option and purchases stock at the below-market cost.

 Individuals receiving income from entrepreneurial or similar activities are supposed to be properly registered as individual entrepreneurs.
 Individual entrepreneurs are subject to fixed tax that varies depending on the activity and location.
-If applicable, individual entrepreneurs are subject to payment of PFC in the amount of one MMW and other taxes, including:
+If applicable, individual entrepreneurs are subject to payment of other taxes, including:

 - Contributions to Road Fund for the acquisition and (or) the temporary importation of vehicles.

-Capital gains of residents are taxed at the generally applicable PIT rates.
-Capital gain from sale of immovable property is taxed at the minimum PIT rate, currently 7.5%.
+Capital gains of residents are taxed at the generally applicable PIT rate.
+Capital gain from sale of immovable property is taxed at 12%.
 Taxable basis shall comprise the difference between the sales price and the acquisition price (in case the acquisition price cannot be determined, taxable base should comprise sales price of the asset, while for immovable property taxable base shall be the difference between sales price and inventory value of the property).

 Capital gains of non-residents from sale of property located in Uzbekistan are taxed at the 20% rate.
 In case of absence of the documents supporting the acquisition prices of such property, PIT will be assessed on the sales price.

 Taxable income of an individual includes dividend income.
 Dividends reinvested in the same entity (i.e. the payer of dividends) are exempt from PIT.

 Dividends received by residents are taxed at the 5% rate and non-residents - 10%.

 Taxable income of an individual includes interest income.
 However, interest income received from bank deposits is exempt from PIT.